discipl/waardepapieren/documentation/solution-architecture.md

 The following stakeholders are identified:

-- issuer : automated (abundance) service available at location of issuer and/or through its website
+- issuer : entity that issues verifiable claims.
+Also refers to an automated (abundance type of) service available at location of the issuer and/or through its website to act on behalf of the issuer.
 - clerk : employee that helps a client at location of issuer, services, identifies and authorizes the client manually
 - authorization service : automated service that identifies and authorizes client when client self services him/herself and accesses issuer through website
 - client : person in need of verifiable information required by a validator.
 It also becomes a holder of the resulting signed information.